A hierarchical approach for multicontinuum homogenization in high contrast media: Preliminaries

 where $\mathcal{A}^{\epsilon}$ is a linear differential operator, and $u$ vanishes on the boundary.
 For simplicity, we consider the scalar elliptic equation: $\mathcal{A}^{\epsilon}(u) = - \nabla \cdot (\kappa \nabla u)$.
 The weak formulation of Eq. \eqref{eq:Au_pde} is

 where $V$ is $H_0^1(\Omega)$.
-In this paper, we use $h$ to represent the mesh size that can resolve the heterogeneities caused by the coefficients or geometries and achieve high accuracy.
+We use $h$ to denote the mesh size required to resolve the heterogeneities induced by the coefficients or geometries and to achieve high accuracy.
+The fine-scale finite element partition is assumed to be general and may consist of either structured or unstructured meshes, provided it forms a shape-regular family.
+For clarity of presentation, we illustrate the method using rectangular elements.
 To avoid the unaffordable algebra system from that mesh size, we use the multicontinuum homogenization method to build an upscaling model and solve it at the macroscopic scale.

-We present the computational grid for multicontinuum homogenization.
-In Figure \ref{fig:macropic_point_rve}, the computation domain $\Omega$ is divided into a series of coarse blocks.
-We select a coarse block $K_p$, whose center is $x_p^*$.
-In the rest of this paper, the superscript $*$ is used to denote the macropoint.
-The representative volume element (RVE) $R_p$ is used to capture the local heterogeneity information at the macropoint $x_p^*$.
-To reduce the influence of artificial boundary conditions, we apply oversampling to $R_p$ to get $R_p^+$.
+We present the computational grid used for multicontinuum homogenization.
+The computational domain $\Omega$ is partitioned into a series of coarse blocks, and we denote the center of a coarse block $K_p$ by $x_p^*$.
+The coarse partition is in principle arbitrary and may be adapted to the heterogeneities of the operator $\mathcal{A}^\epsilon$.
+In the examples below, we employ rectangular coarse blocks solely for ease of exposition.
+In the following, the superscript $*$ is used to indicate a macropoint.
+To capture the local heterogeneity at each macropoint $x_p^*$, a representative volume element (RVE) $R_p$ is defined.
+To mitigate the influence of artificial boundary conditions, the RVE is extended via oversampling to $R_p^+$.
+This procedure is particularly necessary in high-contrast cases, and the number of oversampling layers depends on the coarse mesh size and the contrast of the medium, as analyzed in \cite{maalqvist2014localization,chung2018constraint}.

 The continuum is defined through different characteristic functions $\psi_i^p$ in the corresponding representative volume element $R_p$.
 Specifically, $\psi_i^p = 1$ in continuum $i$ and $0$ elsewhere.
 We use two continua for illustration, but this approach can be extended to multiple continua.
 We then assume that the unknown variable $u$ can be expanded as a series of products of macroscopic variables $U_i$ and local microscopic functions $\phi$'s: